giacatminhtiensinh333-creator/Study-C-plus-plus-from-zero-by-Youtube/README.md

 # Study C++ from zero by Youtube
-I create this repository to record my the journey of learning C++.
+I create this repository to record my journey of learning C++.

 I start on August 23, 2026.